kokadva/system-design-practice/README.md

 #### How to run:
 Run command: `docker-compose up`

-### Project 1: Asynchronism with message broker
+### Project 1: Asynchronous messaging with RabbitMQ

 #### Description:
-Simple server with one endpoint receiving commands for asynchronous execution which puts messages to the Rabbit MQ, and a worker app which is listening to the Rabbit MQ and executes command once it's received.
+A simple server with one endpoint receiving commands for asynchronous execution which puts messages to the Rabbit MQ, and a worker app which is listening to the Rabbit MQ and executes command once it's received.
 This examples is copied from this source: https://medium.com/better-programming/background-processing-with-rabbitmq-python-and-flask-5ca62acf409c
 // TODO add frontend app for receiving async results